kubernetes/kops/docs/cli/kops_edit_cluster.md

 ### Options

 ```
   -h, --help              help for cluster
-      --set strings     Directly set values in the spec
+      --set stringArray   Directly set values in the spec
       --unset strings     Directly unset values in the spec
 ```

 ### Options inherited from parent commands